rejojer/OpenKB/README.md

 - **Compiled Wiki:** The LLM compiles your documents into summaries, concept pages, entity pages, and cross-links, all kept in sync.
 - **Query & Chat:** One-off questions or multi-turn conversations over your wiki, with persisted sessions you can resume.
 - **Skill Factory:** Distills redistributable agent skills from your wiki.
-- **Google OKF ready:** Wiki frontmatter follows the [Google Open Knowledge Format (OKF)](https://cloud.google.com/blog/products/data-analytics/how-the-open-knowledge-format-can-improve-data-sharing) schema for structured knowledge sharing.
+- **Google OKF ready:** Wiki frontmatter follows the [Google Open Knowledge Format (OKF)](https://cloud.google.com/blog/products/data-analytics/how-the-open-knowledge-format-can-improve-data-sharing) schema for knowledge sharing.
 - **Obsidian compatible:** Wiki is plain `.md` files with `[[wikilinks]]`.
 Open in Obsidian for graph view and browsing.

 # 🚀 Getting Started